 Postpartum Healing Food List

-Our recommendations include food sources to aid in tissue healing and hormone balancing after delivery.
+Our recommendations include food sources to aid in tissue healing and hormone balancing during your postpartum recovery.

 Carbohydrates help promote healing while sustaining energy.